-- 7.5 What are your performance levels and trends for your key measures of organizational effectiveness/operational efficiency and work system performance (these could include measures related to the following: student performance and development; the education climate; responsiveness to student and stakeholder needs; supplier and partner performance; and cycle time). - 7.6 What are your performance levels for your key measures related to leadership and social responsibility: - a.) accomplishment of your organizational strategy and action plans; - b.) stakeholder trust in your senior leaders and the governance of your organization; - c.) fiscal accountability; and regulatory, safety, accreditation, and legal compliance. - d.)
-Organizational citizenship in support of your key communities?

-- The College of Charleston has a rich history of self-examination, planning, assessment, and assessment-based improvement.
+- 7.5 What are your performance levels and trends for your key measures of organizational effectiveness/operational efficiency, learning-centered and support process performance (these could include measures related to the following: student performance and development; the education climate; responsiveness to student and stakeholder needs; supplier and partner performance; and cycle time). - The College of Charleston has a rich history of self-examination, planning, assessment, and assessment-based improvement.
 Goals and expected outcomes for educational programs and administrative and education support services are identified and published in several areas: departmental goals and objectives; departmental three-year and annual action plans; Strategic Planning initiatives; and the Undergraduate and Graduate Catalogs.
 Student Learning Outcomes are also communicated in course syllabi.
 Assessment of these goals and expected outcomes comes in many forms, from the College of Charleston assessment process, which is followed by all academic departments and administrative and student support offices, to national surveys, such as the Cooperative Institutional Research Program and the National Survey of Student Engagement.
+Assessment measures are continually analyzed and improvements of programs and services are based on this analysis. - 7.6 What are your performance levels for your key measures related to leadership and social responsibility: - a.) accomplishment of your organizational strategy and action plans; - b.) stakeholder trust in your senior leaders and the governance of your organization; - c.) fiscal accountability; and regulatory, safety, accreditation, and legal compliance.

-Assessment measures are continually analyzed and improvements of programs and services are based on this analysis. - a.)
-As referenced in 1.1, due to the Presidential transition year, senior leaders continued to implement and monitor progress on the existing strategic plan to ensure a solid foundation for the next phase of planning which will begin August 2007. - b.)
-As referenced in 1.7, senior leaders undergo annual evaluations by the President, which are based upon the key performance measures assigned in their respective departments to determine if the performance measures reflect the College's vision and overall strategic plan.
+- A. As referenced in 1.1, due to the Presidential transition year, senior leaders continued to implement and monitor progress on the existing strategic plan to ensure a solid foundation for the next phase of planning which will begin August 2007. - B. As referenced in 1.7, senior leaders undergo annual evaluations by the President, which are based upon the key performance measures assigned in their respective departments to determine if the performance measures reflect the College's vision and overall strategic plan.
 Senior leaders use these performance reviews to determine what goals and objectives need to be set forth for the next year to accomplish the College's vision in their respective fields of expertise.
 An example of one of the senior leader's set of goals is shown in table 7.6-1.
 The College's Board of Trustees is charged with evaluating the President of the College annually.
-The effectiveness of the President's leadership is demonstrated by the Board's ongoing support of the 4CI and the College's strategic plan. - c.)
-The Office of the Controller at the College produces an annual Comprehensive Annual Financial Report (CAFR) which is available at http://controller.cofc.edu/pdf/CAFR-2007.pdf.
+The effectiveness of the President's leadership is demonstrated by the Board's ongoing support of the new initiatives and of the College's strategic planning process led by the President. - C. The Office of the Controller at the College produces an annual Comprehensive Annual Financial Report (CAFR) which is available at http://controller.cofc.edu/pdf/CAFR-2008.pdf.
 The material is audited by a contract auditor, under the auspices of the State Auditors Office, and is also reviewed and approved by the State Comptroller General's Office before being included in the State of SC CAFR.
 The College has not had any material weaknesses cited in more than 5 years.
-Within the CAFR, the Management Discussion and Analysis (MD&A) presents an overview of its financial condition and guides the reader toward significant financial matters for the year ended June 30th. - d.)
-The College reports to the CHE the number of our academic programs that are eligible to be accredited and those of that group that are accredited.
+Within the CAFR, the Management Discussion and Analysis (MD&A) presents an overview of its financial condition and guides the reader toward significant financial matters for the year ended June 30th. - C. The College reports to the CHE the number of our academic programs that are eligible to be accredited and those of that group that are accredited.
 The information is shown in table 7.6-2.